The Flying Dutchman (horse): Notable progeny

-The Flying Dutchman bloodline carries through his two daughters the Flying Dutchess and the Dutchmans Daughter to Galopin and Man o War and to many excellent horses of more current periods of racing including Secretariat, Ruffian, Affirmed, Barbaro and Forego.
+The Flying Dutchman's bloodline continues through his daughters, Flying Duchess and Dutchman's Daughter, to horses such as Galopin and Man o' War, and later racehorses including Secretariat, Ruffian, Affirmed, Barbaro, and Forego.

-In fact every Triple Crown Winner can trace back to the Flying Dutchman in their pedigree.
+All U.S. Triple Crown winners trace their pedigree back to The Flying Dutchman.

 Assessment

 In May 1886 The Sporting Times carried out a poll of one hundred experts to create a ranking of the best British racehorses of the 19th century.
 The Flying Dutchman was ranked sixth, having been placed in the top ten by forty-nine of the contributors.
 He was the highest-placed horse to have raced before 1850.